amalgama-llc/supply-chain-tutorial-part-2/README.md

-# Step 2: Adding Road Network
+# Part 2: Adding Road Network

 ## About
-This repository contains the source code for the [Step 2 in the Amalgama Platform tutorial](https://platform.amalgamasimulation.com/amalgama/SupplyChainTutorial/platform_tutorial_step_2.html).
+This repository contains the source code for the [Part 2 of the Supply Chain Tutorial](https://platform.amalgamasimulation.com/amalgama/SupplyChainTutorial/sc_tutorial_part_2.html).

 The application simulates the functionality of a simple supply chain.
 A set of experiments is run to find the optimal number of trucks to move cargo among warehouses and stores.